All comparisons

 • You need Apple Silicon macOS support today.

-• You mainly want a compact automatic Blender camera solve.
+• You mainly want a compact, inexpensive automatic Blender camera solve.

-• You do not need MotionMaster 3D features like mesh generation, mask composition, cleanup, alignment, or batch processing.
+• You do not need planar tracking, lens calibration, mesh generation, mask composition, projection, texture baking, or batch processing.

 Built for the moment after the camera solve